crcdng/weather_app/README.md

 Clean architecture dictates that this central layer does not depend either on the user interface (ui layer) or on the remote API (data layer).

+A use case represents a user action.
+The `GetWeatherUsecase` receives (the abstract) `WeatherRepository` passed in via the constructor and calls its method.
+The repository in turn either returns a `Failure` object or a `WeatherEntity`.
+It is separated into an abstract class in the domain layer that defines the contract (interface) and a concrete class in the data layer that implements it.
+This technique implements the Dapendeny Inversion Principle and embodies the Dependency Rule: dependencies point "inwards" toward higher level policies.

 `WeatherEntity` is an immutable pure data class that contains the fields we are interested in.
 Although we don't test it directly it uses the equatable package so that instances of `WeatherModel` can be compared in tests.

-The `WeatherRepository` either returns a `Failure` object or a `WeatherEntity`.
-It is separated into an abstract class in the domain layer that defines the contract (interface) and a concrete class in the data layer that implements it.
-This technique implements the "dependency rule": dependencies point toward higher level policies.

-A use case represents a user action.
-The `GetWeatherUsecase` gets (the abstract) `WeatherRepository` passed in via the constructor and calls its method.

 Use cases are implemented as callable classes (with a call method) and common interface.
 This could be implemented with an abstract superclass and additional work on the parameters going into the call method, which I didn't do for brevity here.